 1. How long have you been in business and how many weddings have you shot?

-2. Do you have a portfolio that I can view of weddings you’ve shot, from the start to the finish?
+2. Do you have a portfolio that I can view of weddings that you’ve shot, from the start to the finish?

-3. Do you have any references?
+3. Do you have proof of liability insurance?

 4. How involved are you with the flow of our wedding day?
 Can you provide posing assistance if needed?